 This is a project by Michelle Piergoelam

-‘The untangled tales’ visualizes the stories of the Anansi storytellers and the Angisa-folders, and the ways in which these traditions allow us to glimpse at the years of slavery.
+‘The Untangled Tales’ is an ongoing project that visualizes the stories of hope and resilience, and the ways in which these traditions allow us to glimpse at the years of slavery.

 "Some people say Anansi is a spider, others say he's a human being, just like you and me.
 I know Anansi's awfully smart."